 - Sprinkle with cheese and cook for an additional 3 minutes, or until cheese is melted.

-- Remove from oven and let stand a couple minutes.
+- Remove from oven and let stand for about 5 minutes.

-- Transfer chicken to serving plates; spoon a little bit of the garlic butter sauce over the chicken and serve.
+- Transfer the chicken to serving plates; spoon garlic butter sauce over the chicken and serve.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.